eigerco/pallet-move/doc/design.md

 4. Language Flexibility: WebAssembly means developers are free of one programming language.
 They can use different languages like Rust or C++.

 Because of these features, Substrate uses a WebAssembly environment.
 The Move language had to be adjusted to be compatible with this environment.
-The Pontem fork of MoveVM is these adjustments.
+The Pontem fork of MoveVM contains these adjustments.

 ## What were the changes?